-Several authors opt for the explanation that Israel originally believed in a mythical concept of God that later evolved into the transcendent view of Yahweh during the kingdom period.
-B. S. Childs' Myth and Reality in the Old Testament (SCM, 1962) and Mary K. Wakeman's God's Battle with the Monster (Brill, 1973) advocate this position that Hebrew thought arose from earlier mythical beliefs.
+Several authors propose that Israel originally held a mythical concept of God, which later evolved into the transcendent view of Yahweh during the kingdom period.
+B. S. Childs' Myth and Reality in the Old Testament (SCM, 1962) and Mary K. Wakeman's God's Battle with the Monster (Brill, 1973) advocate the position that Hebrew thought originated from earlier mythical beliefs.
 This is also the view of Gastor (p. xxv), who writes,